alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

   - python
   - json
 ---

 Consider the following JSON object:

 ```
 {
   "sides":  4,
   "colour": "red",
   "sides":  5,
   "colour": "blue"
 }
 ```

-Notice that the `sides` and `colour` names both appear twice!
+Notice that `sides` and `colour` both appear twice.
-This looks like it should be invalid, but I was surprised to learn recently that this is considered valid JSON -- there's nothing in the spec that forbids you doing this.
+This looks invalid, but I learnt recently that this is actually legal JSON syntax!
+It's unusual and discouraged, but it's not completely forbidden.

+This was a big surprise to me.
+I think of JSON objects as key/value pairs, and I associate them with data structures like a `dict` in Python or a `Hash` in Ruby -- both of which only allow unique keys.
-I recently encountered this in a Python project, and it got me thinking about how to handle it.
+JSON has no such restriction, and I started thinking about how to handle it.